cluebbers/Reproducibility-METEOR-NLP/README.md

 There are three possibilities for reproducibility, based on [Rogue Scores](https://aclanthology.org/2023.acl-long.107) (Grusky, ACL 2023):

 1. The paper cites the METEOR package and parameters
-2. The Paper cites METEOR Package which needs no configuration
+2. The Paper cites the METEOR Package which needs no configuration
 3. The Codebase includes a complete METEOR evaluation.

 ### Software Validation Testing